 Weird, or just different?

+This is an oldie but a goodie, and one of the most popular TED talks of all time.
 In the teenage world, labels are everything and everywhere, right?
 But why is this?
 Why can’t things just be “different” instead of weird?
-In this short Ted Talk (3 minutes!) your teen will learn a little bit about how there are always two different ways in which things are viewed.
+In this short TED Talk (3 minutes!) by Derek Sivers your teen will learn a little bit about how there are always two different ways in which things are viewed.

 Looks Aren’t Everything.
 Believe Me, I’m a Model.

-It shows the boys and girls of the world that they can be anything that they want to be and don’t have to settle for what people initially see on the outside when first seeing them.
+It shows teen girls and boys that they can be anything that they want to be and don’t have to settle for what people initially see on the outside when first seeing them.
 This Ted Talk motivates well because it’s coming from someone who has found great success but also knows that she’s privileged in receiving it.

 Yup, I Built A Nuclear Fusion Reactor

 Taylor Wilson believes nuclear fusion is a solution to our future energy needs, and that kids can change the world.
-And he knows something about both of those: When he was 14, he built a working fusion reactor in his parents’ garage.
+And he knows something about both of those: When he was in high school at age 14, he built a working fusion reactor in his parents’ garage.

 Award Winning Teenage Science In Action